Administration & Staff

 Florita Davis is the woman to speak with when you want tickets for Classical or POPS! concerts.
 She personifies the Symphony's "welcoming spirit."
 Florita says: "I'm fun-loving, strong and, at times, a force to be reckoned with!
 My nickname around here is Flojo because I'll go the extra mile for our patrons.
 I love to fish, eat and hang out with my family and friends.
 If you ever need me, just holler, "Hey, Flojo!"
 Florita crossed the incredible milestone of 30 years with the Long Beach Symphony this season!

-Manager of Operations & Education
+Manager of Operations and Education

 (562) 436-3203 ext.
 224